PURSUE. BUILD. ACHIEVE. PREPARE.

 All students entering 7th through 12th grade at Legacy Christian Academy will be sorted into houses.
 Each house has students from each grade represented.

+In addition to the CSU and UC A-G requirements, Legacy graduates must complete a minimum of 262 units to receive their Honors Diploma which includes an additional year of Foreign Language, Science, and History.
 A College Preparatory Diploma is also offered for Legacy graduates who complete the CSU and UC A-G requirements with a minimum of 227 units.
 Both diplomas require an internship in a field of interest, a minimum of one course on concurrent enrollment at Bakersfield College, a course in Biblical Finance, and complete a Bible course for every semester in attendance.
 All students participate on or off campus in community service and in a servant leadership role.